 If you are experiencing difficulty with your computer or the internet, please call the WKU IT Help Desk at 270-745-7000.
-While I am usually your best resource for helping you with Blackboard, I am not a good resource for helping you with technical problems concerning your computer and the way it might be interfacing with Blackboard.
 PLEASE read important information on Blackboard that is on the screen immediately after you login, and before you click the name of the class.
-There is a box in the middle of the screen that tells you which web browsers work best for Blackboard (Web Browser recommendations).
-Most technical problems can be solved by changing browsers.
-Ironically, some newer browsers do not work well with Blackboard-so check.
+This information will help when you call WKU IT.